DSC-SPIDAL/mlcommons-cosmoflow/README.md

 ***UNDER NO CIRCUMSTANCES
 say `conda init` even
-if conda tells you to do that.It will mess up your environment !!!!!!!!!!!!!!!!!!!!!***.
+if conda tells you to do that.
+It will mess up your environment !!!!!!!!!!!!!!!!!!!!!***.

 ---

 ## TODO Tasks

 Tasks:

-Main Task: clean up the readme file
+* Main Task: clean up the readme file
-  -include a section to uninstall python env
+  * include a section to uninstall python env
-    -(the conda deactivate COSMOFLOW)
+    * (the conda deactivate COSMOFLOW)
-  -in the future take the TODO tasks out of the readme so that its super clean for anyone to run it
+  * in the future take the TODO tasks out of the readme so that its super clean for anyone to run it

 Time the wget for the large dataset in the data dir in $PROJECT

-figure out conda(NEVER USE CONDA INIT!!!!!!!!!!!!!) conda create
+figure out conda (NEVER USE CONDA INIT!!!!!!!!!!!!!) conda create

-some program uses a diff version of numpy: Tensorflow 2.11.0 requires numpy>=1.20, but you'll have numpy 1.19.2 which is incompatible.
+Some program uses a diff version of numpy: Tensorflow 2.11.0 requires numpy>=1.20, but you'll have numpy 1.19.2 which is incompatible.
 Update cosmoflow to tensorflow 2.11.0 from 1.15.2